 - showing you’re actively looking for suitable paid work

 If you don’t agree with a demerit or penalty

 If you disagree with a demerit, you need to talk to your provider.
 We can’t change or remove demerits.

 If you disagree with a financial penalty or payment cancellation you can ask us to review the decision.
 If this happens, the penalty will stay in place until we finish the review.
 If we change the decision, you may get back pay.

 Read more about review and appeals of a Centrelink decision.

 What happens if you move to a different provider

-Your demerits and financial penalties move with you if you change your provider.
-This applies if you move to a different provider in either:
+Your demerits and financial penalties stay with you if you change your provider.
+This applies if you change to any of the following providers: